 Located just north of the Venice Jetty, on the south end of Casey Key, is North Jetty Beach.
 With its close proximity to the Jetty, this beach makes a great spot to watch boats while you relax in the sand.
 North Jetty Beach and Park also provides for beach parking, on-site concessions, a picnic shelter, shaded picnic tables, a children's playground and public restrooms.

 The Suncoast Vacation Network™ is fully owned and operated by Professional Web Designs, LLC.
-This site is intended to be an informative online resource about Venice, FL and the respective Suncoast area.
-All site photos and images are copyrighted and shall not be copied or taken from this site.
+This site is intended to be an informative online area guide and resource about Venice, FL and the respective Suncoast area.

 The Suncoast Vacation Network™ is committed to ensuring that individuals with disabilities can access all of services offered by The Suncoast Vacation Network™ through its website.
 We utilize guidelines issued by the Web Accessibility Initiative (WAI) of the World Wide Web Consortium (W3C) to implement functional improvements and also work to ensure that all content satisfy the criteria set forth in WCAG 2.0.
 If you use special adaptive equipment and encounter problems when using this website, please call us at 941-922-3003.